danielfm/smudge/README.md

 ![Creating a Spotify App 1/2](./img/spotify-app-01.png)

-At this point, the client ID and the client secret is already available, so set those values to `spotify-oauth2-client-id` and `spotify-oauth2-client-secret`, respectively.
+At this point, the client ID and the client secret are available, so set those values to `spotify-oauth2-client-id` and `spotify-oauth2-client-secret`, respectively.

 Then, scroll down a little bit, type <http://localhost:8591/> as the Redirect URI for the application, and click **Add**: